 30% (tax) rule

 Coming to work in the Netherlands may entail extra expenses, so-called extraterritorial expenses.
-The 30% rule is a Dutch tax exemption for employees who were hired from abroad.
-Under the '30% rule', certain categories of international staff can receive approximately 30% of their gross salary tax-free.
-This is to compensate them for any extra costs they incur in order to live in the Netherlands.
-HR Services is responsible for initiating the application process for this 30% rule.
+The 30% Ruling (30% Regeling) is a Dutch tax exemption for employees who were hired from abroad.
+Under the '30% Ruling', certain categories of international staff can receive approximately 30% of their gross salary tax-free.
+This is to compensate for the extra costs incurred to live in the Netherlands.
+HR Services is responsible for initiating the application process for this 30% Ruling.
 Every new employee receives a questionnaire from HR Services.
-On the basis of this questionnaire, HR Services determines whether the employee qualifies for the 30% rule.
+On the basis of this questionnaire, HR Services determines whether the employee qualifies for the 30% Ruling.

-To qualify for the 30% rule, the following requirements must be met:
+To qualify for the 30% ruling, you must meet the following conditions:

-- You must have lived more than 150 km from the Dutch border for at least 16 months during the 2 years prior to your first working day in the Netherlands.
+- You have lived more than 150 km from the Dutch border for at least 16 months during the 2 years prior to your first working day in the Netherlands at the TU Delft.

-- You also need to have paid employment at Delft University of Technology in a scientific position or must meet the income criteria if you have a different position.
+- You have a paid employment contract as an academic employee with TU Delft or meet the income criteria if you have a different position.

 You might be eligible: